halaaro/easy-mpp-graphics/README.md

 ### Prerequisites

-1. Aras Innovator installed (version 11.0 SPx preferred)
+1. Aras Innovator installed (version 11.0 SPx)
-2. Aras Package Import tool
-3. Import package of this project
-4. MPP and/or Tech Docs must be installed in the target database
+2. MPP must be installed in the target database

-### Install Steps
+### Install steps

-#### Code tree Installation
+#### Code Tree Installation
-These code tree changes only contain a custom icon for the toolbar.
-If you wish to use your own icon, you may replace the .svg file in the `\Innovator\` folder with your own.

 1. Backup your code tree and store the archive in a safe place
-2. Navigate to your local `..\easy-mpp-graphics\` folder
+2. Navigate to your local `easy-mpp-graphics\` folder
-3. Copy the `\Innovator\` folder
+3. Copy the `Innovator\` folder
 4. Paste this at the root of your install directory
 + By default this is `C:\Program Files\Aras\Innovator\`

-#### Database Installation
-1. Backup your database and store the BAK file in a safe place.
-2. Open up the Aras Package Import tool.
-3. Enter your login credentials and click **Login**
-    * _Note: You must login as root for the package import to succeed!_
-4. Enter the package name in the TargetRelease field.
-    * Optional: Enter a description in the Description field.
-5. Enter the path to your local `..\easyMppGraphics\Import\imports.mf` file in the Manifest File field.
-6. Select **com.watlow.easyMppGraphics** in the Available for Import field.
-8. If the target database has the MPP application installed, select the **com.watlow.easyMppGraphics.mppOptions** package.
-9. Select Type = **Merge** and Mode = **Thorough Mode**.
-10. Click **Import** in the top left corner.
-11. Close the Aras Package Import tool.

-You are now ready to login to Aras and try out the image importer.
+5. Increment `cachingModule.filesRevision` in `Innovator\Client\web.config`

+Now you should be able to use this package.

 ## Usage

-TBD.
+1. Edit a Process Plan
+2. Right-click a work instruction detail and choose `Insert Graphic`
+3. Browse to select or drop an image file into the dialog
+4. Click upload to confirm the selection

 ## Contributing